rockettheme/docs/Docs/grav/themes/calla/INDEX.md

 * OpenSSL Libraries
 * Multibyte String Support

->> NOTE: Gantry 5.4.22+ is required for Denali to work correctly.
+>> NOTE: Gantry 5.4.22+ is required for Calla to work correctly.
 For more details on the Gantry Framework, please visit its [Dedicated Website](http://gantry.org).

 Key Features
 -----